Savvythelegend/PGDocs/docs/logical_replication.md

 specifies the set of publications (one or more) it subscribes to.
 Subscriptions can be created on any supported PostgreSQL instance acting as the *subscriber*.

-!!!
-Important
+:::important
-    Since schema definitions are not replicated, the subscriber must have the corresponding tables already defined before data replication begins.
+Since schema definitions are not replicated, the subscriber must have the
+    corresponding tables already defined before data replication begins.

 CloudNativePG simplifies subscription management by enabling you to define them declaratively using the `Subscription` resource.

-!!!
-Info
+:::info
 Please refer to the [API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-Subscription)
     for the full list of attributes you can define for each `Subscription` object.

 Suppose you want to replicate changes from the `publisher` publication on the